-This relationship can go beyond merely a market transaction when other types of 'emergency support' are offered.
-When a strong relation is built up, a trader can advance credit to a pastoral producer.
-This applies when the producers have their herd located in distant dry season grazing areas.
+This relationship can go beyond a market transaction when other types of 'emergency support' are offered.
+When a strong relation is developed, a trader can advance credit to a pastoral producer.
+This applies when the producers have their herd located in distant grazing areas.
 In such circumstances, the trader might lend the producer cash to be reimbursed later with an equivalent number of sheep or goats.
-Due to close clan or tribal ties, such borrowing is based on

-20 trust and may involve clan elders to assure recovery.
+Due to close clan or tribal ties, such borrowing is based on trust and may involve clan elders to assure recovery.

 "In the past, we used to only sell to external traders [from non-Rendille ethnic groups], often with many challenges - language barriers, limited room for bargaining better prices.
 Now, with the entry of Rendille traders, we have leeway to push them to give us better offers since they understand our background situations.
-Even in the case that our animals are far away and we have pressing need like medical, we can get a loan from traders from our village and pay them back later.
+Even in the case that our animals are far away and we have pressing need, like medical, we can get a loan from traders from our village and pay them back later.
 This was not possible before" (FGD with producers, Namarei).

-21 In the local chain, pastoral producers and different categories of traders share ethnic identity.
-This is benefit their own people', a sign of ethnic and sometimes even clan-based solidarity.
+In the local chain, pastoral producers and different categories of traders share ethnic identity.
+This is a rather recent development, as up to around the year 2005, trade in the area was dominated by Burji traders from Marsabit central.
+The change is explained by local traders as now being able 'to benefit their own people', a sign of ethnic-based solidarity.
 Belonging to the same community also increases the options for recourse when a problem arises.
 The practical possibility of connections from the actors' networks combined with a strong bond based on common ethnic identity helps them to manoeuvre in the challenging terrain.
-Ethnicity and trust were also central to traders' livestock trading strategies in other research (Quarles van Ufford and Zaal, 2004; Quarles van Ufford, 1999).
+For instance, long distance traders draw on relationships with itinerant traders and producers to deal with supply uncertainty and with the broker in Nairobi to deal with demand uncertainty.
+Ethnicity and trust were also central to traders' livestock trading strategies in other research (Van Ufford and Zaal, 2004; Van Ufford, 1999).

-- a rather recent development, as up to around the year 2005, trade in the area was dominated by - 23 Burji traders from Marsabit central.
-The change is explained by local traders as now being able 'to

-7 However, relationships are not always positive despite common ethnic identity.
-Some producers

-8 perceive the relation to be exploitative and describe local traders as manipulating prices and working

-9 in groups to reduce the prospect of better prices at local markets.
-Recently as the number of local

-10 traders increased, external traders ceased coming to the Ilaut and Korr markets.
+However, relationships are not always positive despite shared ethnicity.
+Some producers describe the local traders as manipulative in terms of prices at local markets.
+Recently as the number of local traders increased, external traders ceased coming to the Ilaut and Korr markets.

 "During wet seasons, we have the choice of postponing sales but in dry seasons, we are under pressing need to sell.
 In such situations, there is naturally a high supply of sheep and goats in the local market, with only few local traders.
-This results in traders giving low prices... or declining to buy from us altogether.
-Since we have a pressing problem that cannot wait, we finally sell at the terms favourable to local traders..."
-(Producer, Namarei).
+This results in traders giving low prices ... or declining to buy from us altogether.
+Since we have a pressing problem that cannot wait, we finally sell at the terms favourable to local traders ..."
+(Producer, Namarei)

-11 Long distance traders - Itinerant traders
+4.3.2.
+Long distance traders - itinerant traders